jerps/Yagols/README.md

   * Helicopter view of all "on" cells in the universe fitted within the viewing area.

   * Older cells get a darker color; number of colors (shades) is variable.

-  * Change speed, zoom, number of colors/shaded and cellsize with sliders.

-  * Advanced help system to easily explore and discover Yagols.

 <br>